Forest Carbon Initiative

 FCI Activity Types

-FCI is managing forest carbon by investing in reforestation, fertilization, fibre utilization and tree improvement projects.
+FCI is managing forest carbon by investing in projects throughout the province.
 Learn more about the different types of forest carbon activities below and through the FCI Project Portal.

 Most healthy forests have a positive carbon balance - they absorb more GHGs from the atmosphere than they emit.
 However, when a severe natural disturbance occurs (e.g. insects, wildfire, etc.) that causes trees to die, these stands shift from being a carbon sink to a carbon source.
 Many forested areas across B.C. have been impacted by these types of natural disturbances as well as disturbances related to human activity (e.g. oil and gas activities, road construction, etc.).